iWinston/typeorm-plus/docs/select-query-builder.md

 SELECT ...
 FROM users user
 ```

-In this SQL query `users` is a table name and `user` is an alias we assign to this table.
+In this SQL query `users` is the table name and `user` is an alias we assign to this table.
-Later we use this alias to access to this table:
+Later we use this alias to access the table:

 ```typescript
 createQueryBuilder()